🧠 Elkonin Boxes—and Why They Help with Reading and Spelling

 Your child listens to the word slowly, and then:

-• First pushes a token (like a penny or chip) into each box as they say each sound, or
+First, they push a token (like a penny or chip) into each box as they say each sound.

-· And then the child writes a letter in each box to represent the sounds
+Or, they can write a letter in each box to represent the sounds.

 Elkonin boxes are effective because they simplify the spelling process.
 Children learn to break down words sound by sound and place each sound into individual boxes.
 This tool supports struggling readers and early learners by teaching them to slow down and identify each sound.